 Going into the couple’s therapy process, you want to have a clear idea of what it means in terms of time and commitment.
 Rather than have you enter counseling wondering, I offer therapy programs that have a clear structure that is thoughtfully tailored to couples work & to your specific need.

-1. Consultation: I speak with you to find out the issue, determine if I’m the right professional to help your relationship, and suggest ways I can help.
+1. Consultation: I speak with you to find out the issue, determine if I’m the right professional to help your relationship, and suggest ways we can help.
 This is an opportunity to ask me about the process, my special Making It Work couples counseling programs, fees, approach, or any other question you may have regarding couples therapy.
+Click here to schedule your free consultation.

-2. Initial Session: I see you for an initial 90-minute assessment session where I get to know you, learn about what’s working and not working in your relationship, and establish some ideas on how to continue to make your relationship work.
-By the end of this session, I will make a recommendation on how we can continue to work together.
-You will then have the option to choose from one of my Making It Work couples counseling programs.
+2. Initial Session: We see you for an initial 90-minute assessment session where we get to know you, learn about what’s working and not working in your relationship, and establish some ideas on how to continue to make your relationship work.
+By the end of this session, we will make a recommendation on how we can continue to work together.
+You will then have the option to choose from one of our Making It Work couples counseling programs.

 3. A full Couples Assessment: The Gottman Relationship Checkup is assigned to you and your partner after the first session.